JithinAntony4/generate-chrome-extension/README.md

 ## React folder

-This folder contains the react single app source code.
+This folder contains the react single app source code. inside it can build page for popup, options, tabs.
-Only one feature (popup) lives inside it other features (options,tab) will come soon.

-see: `./react/src/App.js`
+see: `./react/src/`

 ## Chrome folder

-This folder contains the content page/background page scripts.
+This `./build` folder contains the content page,background page, popup page scripts.